-Croatia: Electricity suppliers lobby against feed in tariff which will influence final consumer price30.
-December 2016. / SEE Energy News
+Croatia: Electricity suppliers lobby against feed in tariff which will influence final consumer price, SEE Energy News

 While the Government looks for a solution to prevent a price increase due to increased feed-in tariffs (FiT) for renewable energy sources (RES) as of January 1 next year, there are mutual accusations of competing electricity producers and traders.

 Obviously, their goal is to determine their position shortly before the Government’s decisions, or to influence that the burden of feed-in tariff increase is shifted to someone else and which from the current 0.46 euro cents for a kilowatt hour should rise to 1.59 euro cents.

 Therefore on Thursday, energy suppliers, led by German RWE threatened to leave the market if they are obliged to purchase electricity from wind power plants and solar power plants at prices determined by the producers.

 Although the regulation that does not foresee mandatory purchase of electricity from wind and solar power plants should enter into force as of January 1, 2017 suppliers sensed that the Government will change this regulation in order to meet the needs, first of all, of the wind farms owners.

 – We urge the Government not to change the provisions of the Law on renewable energy sources and thus re-impose to suppliers the mandatory purchase of electricity from renewable energy sources at three times higher prices than the market price.
 This decision would be very harmful for the entire electricity market and would consequently lead to a significant increase in electricity prices for end-users – warned the CEO of RWE Energy Zoran Milisa.

 He reminded that electricity prices have decreased by 30 percent since the liberalization of the electricity market or since HEP Supply has a competition.